 Which registrars can I transfer my .au domain name licence to?

 You can transfer your domain name licence to any auDA accredited registrar.
 Prices and levels of service vary between registrars.
-See a list of auDA-accredited registrars.

 Is there a fee for transferring a .au domain name between registrars?